Deaod/VoteSys/Docs/ui.md

 Double-clicking votes for the map and preset combination.
 Alternatively, you can vote for a map/preset combination by selecting a map in the list and pressing the "Vote" button.

-The "Random" button will place your vote for a map randomly selected from the list you're currently viewing.
+The "Random" button will place your vote for a random map of the currently selected preset.

 #### Map Screenshot Preview